Prison education

 Prison education is any educational activity that occurs inside prison.
-Courses can include basic literacy programs, secondary school equivalency programs, vocational education, and tertiary education.
-Other activities such as rehabilitation programs, physical education, and arts and crafts programs may also be considered a form of prison education.
-Programs are typically provided, managed, and funded by the prison system, though inmates may be required to pay for distance education programs.
+Courses can include basic literacy programmes, secondary school equivalency programmes, vocational education, and tertiary education.
+Other activities such as rehabilitation programs, physical education, and arts and crafts programmes may also be considered a form of prison education.
+Programmes are typically provided, managed, and funded by the prison system, though inmates may be required to pay for distance education programmes.
 The history of and current practices in prison education vary greatly among countries.

 Those entering prison systems worldwide have, on average, lower levels of education than the general population.
 Prison education often aims to make the inmate more employable after release.
-Administrating and attending educational programs in prisons can be difficult.
+Administrating and attending educational programmes in prisons can be difficult.
 Staff and budget shortages, a lack of educational resources and computers, and the transfer of prisoners between facilities are common barriers.
 Prisoners may be reluctant to participate, often due to past educational failures or a lack of motivation.

 Studies consistently show that education in prison is an effective way of reducing the rates of recidivism, which saves the expense of future prison sentences.
 In the United Kingdom, it is estimated that every pound spent on prison education saves taxpayers more than two pounds, and in the United States, the rate is four to five dollars saved for every dollar spent.
-Despite the benefits of prison education programs, rates of education within prisons remain low in many countries, and attempts to increase funding for prison education have been opposed.
+Despite the benefits of prison education programmes, rates of education within prisons remain low in many countries, and attempts to increase funding for prison education have been opposed.
 Opponents argue that prison education is a waste of money and that prisoners are not deserving of the benefit.